nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `Word/translation cannot be empty!`:<br>
 ⚠️ Ensure all words and translations are not empty spaces.

-### Switching color theme : `switch`
+### Switching color theme: `switch`
-Switches between light and dark appearance of UI dashboard.
+Switches between light and dark appearance of Flashlingo.
 * The theme will be saved and loaded when Flashlingo is restarted.
 * Default color theme is the **light theme**.